Solcany/latent_space_cartography_web/src/content/headless_project/index.md

 {{<imghp hpage="/headless_project" src="image/lsc_map.jpg" alt="b">}}

-#### What
+#### What is latent space?

-I'm developing experimental interfaces for exploration of latent spaces of image generating neural networks.
-A popular example of such network is the face generating [StyleGAN3](https://www.youtube.com/watch?v=0zaGYLPj4Kk) model able to generate photo realistic portraits of non existing people.

-Latent space can be thought of as the imagination space that holds the nummerical inspiration for all the possibile images that a network can generate.
+Latent space can be thought of as the imagination of a  generative neural network such as [StyleGAN3](https://www.youtube.com/watch?v=0zaGYLPj4Kk) that creates photo realistic potraits of non existing people.

+It is the space into which a neural network inscribes its understanding of images it is trained on.
+And from which this network gathers inspiration for new imagery.

+Initially this space has no meaning, it is the particular training data andthe network and that interpret the latent space and give it meaning.
+In the context of neural networks each latent space is unique.

-#### Why
+#### Why explore latent spaces?

-Latent spaces are hyperdimensional statistical spaces without any representation in the world.

-These networks are often perceived through individual images they generate.
-In this project I will work on visualizing the entire imagination space of a generative network.
-Once visualised – how can this space be navigated meaningfully?
-In this space up, down, left and right mean very little.
-Moving in one direction in this space might represent images of dogs whereas the opposite direction cats.
-Can this space be represented metaphorically as a forest, a labyrinth or a synthetic gallery?
+Generative neural networks are used to create [artworks](https://www.theverge.com/2018/10/23/18013190/ai-art-portrait-auction-christies-belamy-obvious-robbie-barrat-gans), [artificial personalities](https://www.rosebud.ai/humansofai) and [artificial realities](https://www.technologyreview.com/2021/06/11/1026135/ai-synthetic-data/) for other AIs to learn from.
+These networks often perceived through the individual images they create.
+But what distinguishes them from the creative techniques of the past is the infinite variation of the images they create.

+Can the implications of this new method of creation be discussed without having a grasp on the space from which these creation come?

+This project is an attempt to develop a visual understanding of the entire imagination of a generative neural network by visualising and exploring the latent space.

+What is the meaning of a region, a border, distance and direction in Latent space?
+Can the techniques of cartography be used to map this space?

-#### How
+#### How to explore latent spaces?

-By building a series of small interactive prototypes I aim to develop my own intuition for the sense of scale, direction, and methods of exploration of latent spaces.
-I draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.
+Over the course of next 6 months I aim to develop a series of prototypical interfaces for developing my intuition for the sense of scale, direction and navigation of latent spaces.
+I draw inspiration experimental video games, interactive data visualizations and non-linear interactive fiction.
 This website serves as a journal for documenting this journey.

 <br>